RouteToRoot/lab-03-dns-resolution-and-caching/README.md

 ---

 ## Next Steps
-To expand your DNS analysis skills:
+To expand into host-level security monitoring:

-- Capture DNS traffic in Wireshark
-- Compare DNS behavior on Linux using `dig`
-- Investigate DNS over HTTPS (DoH)
-- Explore DNS tunneling detection techniques
+- **SOC Lab 04 — SSH Authentication Detection**
-- Analyze DNS logs in a SIEM (ELK, Splunk, Sentinel)
+- Analyze authentication logs for successful and failed login attempts

-This lab establishes foundational DNS knowledge for network detection and forensic workflows.
+- Identify patterns associated with brute-force attacks
+- Investigate authentication anomalies in Linux systems

+This transition moves from network protocol analysis into system-level security monitoring.